 Did you know that 1 in 72 passive candidates are hired, as opposed to 1 in 152 active applicants?
-Passive candidates are often stronger and smarter hires since they have already exhibited the skills and know-how in their current role.
+Passive candidates are often stronger and smarter hires since they have already exhibited the skills and know-how in their current roles.
 The struggle, however, is in finding the right ways to identify and engage with these working professionals.

 If you aren’t staying active on social media sites and posting frequently, it’ll be tough to grow your network and engage with passive candidates.
-Social media is frankly the first foot forward when it comes to making people aware of your brand and opportunities.
+Social media is, frankly, the first foot forward when it comes to making people aware of your brand and opportunities.

 Checking the social media channels of the company you are interested in working for has become the new window shopping.
-Providing prospective employees with a curated insider’s view of what it’s like to work with you undoubtedly can set you apart from the competition that doesn’t pay enough attention to their social presence.Sourcing #PassiveCandidates can be tricky, but with these 5 sure-fire strategies, you can engage and win over top talent: Click To Tweet
+Providing prospective employees with a curated insider’s view of what it’s like to work with you undoubtedly can set you apart from the competition that doesn’t pay enough attention to their social presence.Sourcing #PassiveCandidates can be tricky, but with these 5 sure-fire strategies, you can engage and win over top talent: via @Visage_Jobs Click To Tweet

 Considering 78% of recruiters expect the use of social media for finding candidates will increase, not considering social media presence could harm your ability to attract passive candidates.
-Having a frequent but not overwhelming posting cadence provides context about your workplace culture, informs followers about your vision, and confirms that your organization prioritizes keeping their community up to date.
+Having a frequent but not overwhelming posting cadence provides context about your workplace culture, informs followers about your vision, and confirms that your organization prioritizes keeping its community up to date.

-2. Emphasize Company Culture & Growth Potential
+Relevant Still: Emphasize Company Culture & Growth Potential

 Today’s job seekers have more power than ever before.
 There’s a surplus of open positions and a shortage of talent available.
 Workers can be pickier about who they work for and look for specific things from their employers.
 Two factors that are highly important to today’s candidates are a healthy, strong workplace culture and bountiful growth opportunities.